Add ability to log in to the website

 If you run the app at this point, you’ll see an exception stating that you can’t inject a scoped type into a type registered as a singleton.
 This is the DI system protecting you from a common anti-pattern that can arise when using IoC containers.
 Let’s fix the

-to use the scopedIdentityDbContext
+AdminServiceto use the scopedIdentityDbContextcorrectly.

 - Open the

-in its constructor:public class AdminService : IAdminService { private readonly IServiceProvider _serviceProvider; private bool _adminExists; public AdminService(IServiceProvider serviceProvider) { _serviceProvider = serviceProvider; } // ...
+AdminService.csfile and change the code to accept anIServiceProviderinstead of theIdentityDbContextin its constructor:public class AdminService : IAdminService { private readonly IServiceProvider _serviceProvider; private bool _adminExists; public AdminService(IServiceProvider serviceProvider) { _serviceProvider = serviceProvider; } // ...

 - Now update the

-within a scoped context:public async Task<bool> AllowAdminUserCreationAsync() { if (_adminExists) { return false; } else { using (var scope = _serviceProvider.CreateScope()) { var dbContext = scope.ServiceProvider.GetRequiredService<IdentityDbContext>(); if (await dbContext.Users.AnyAsync(user => user.IsAdmin)) { // There are already admin users so disable admin creation _adminExists = true; return false; } // There are no admin users so enable admin creation return true; } } }
+AllowAdminUserCreationAsyncmethod to create a service scope so we can ask for an instance of theIdentityDbContextwithin a scoped context:public async Task<bool> AllowAdminUserCreationAsync() { if (_adminExists) { return false; } else { using (var scope = _serviceProvider.CreateScope()) { var dbContext = scope.ServiceProvider.GetRequiredService<IdentityDbContext>(); if (await dbContext.Users.AnyAsync(user => user.IsAdmin)) { // There are already admin users so disable admin creation _adminExists = true; return false; } // There are no admin users so enable admin creation return true; } } } - Re-launch the application and now you shouldn’t get an exception.

 Adding admin section